Having less, but better, possessions makes you happier.

 Aeropress Go

-I was very sceptical of the Aeropress Go when it came out (initial reviews were not that favourable IIRC), but I have to say I feel those are unfair, and perhaps driven more by coffee purists/influencers than “regular” (ha!) people who just want a decent cuppa on the go.
+I was likewise sceptical of the Aeropress Go when it came out (initial reviews were not favourable IIRC), but I have to say I feel those were unfair, and perhaps driven more by coffee purists/influencers than “regular” (ha!) people who just want a decent cuppa on the go.

-That said, its’ been surprisingly good to make coffee from Canada to Hawaii to South Africa to Japan so far.
+That said, it’s been surprisingly good and a compact way to make coffee from Canada to Hawaii to South Africa to Japan so far.
 I’d love to see them upgrade this to a more compact version for longer-term travellers like yours truly as mentioned above.
 Quite happy with it though.
 And it’s probably safer for the world I get my morning java.

 Gateway eero Pro 6e)

-Besides the dead easiest setup I have ever used for setting up my home network after getting my place wired up, I’ve just been super happy with this combined router and firewall combo.
+Besides the dead easiest setup I have ever used for setting up my home network after getting my place wired, I’ve just been super happy with this combined router and firewall combo.
 Provided as part of my 10Gb/s internet monthly with QWest in Singapore.

-Dead simple app to handle even advanced features like IP reservations and (!) port forwarding as well as provisoning a guest network for friends and dear enemies.
+Dead simple app to handle even advanced features like IP reservations and (!) port forwarding as well as provisioning a guest network for friends and dear enemies.

-Seriously great piece of hardware and a really good companion app (that also tells you wen new devices connect to the network which is handy) and I will absolutely try to get one of these again when I’m wiring up when settling into my next new place.
+Seriously great piece of hardware and a really good companion app (that also tells you wen new devices connect to the network, “threats” defended against, and when the software on the router was updated - all of which is handy) and I will absolutely try to get one of these again when I’m wiring up when settling into my next new place.

 Secret Labs Magnus Pro and Titan Evo

-This pair were what stocked my home office when I moved back to Singapore.
+This pair stocked my home office when I moved back to Singapore.

-The chair is excellent and ergonomic for any remote or office worker and designed for gamers actually.
-It’s one of the few chairs I’ve had that didn’t end up making me sore after long work sessions.
+The chair is excellent and ergonomic for any remote or office worker.
+Designed for hard core gamers actually, it’s one of the few chairs I’ve had that didn’t leave me crippled after long, grueling coding sessions or a full day of Zoom meetings.
+Heartily recommend it.

 Arcteryx Fleece and Alpha Jacket